codemagic-ci-cd/codemagic-docs/content/getting-started/building-a-flutter-app.md

 startLineBreak: true
 ---

+## Setting up a Flutter project

+The apps you have available in Codemagic are listed on the Applications page.
+See how to add additional apps [here](./adding-apps-from-custom-sources).

+1. On the Applications page, click **Set up build** next to the app you want to start building.
+2. On the popup, select **Flutter App** as the project type and click **Continue**.
+3. Then you can choose to either set up your builds in the **codemagic.yaml** file or select the **Workflow Editor** tab to configure the builds in the UI.

+`codemagic.yaml` is a highly customizable configuration file that you can use to build, test and publish Flutter apps, widgets, and Flutter or Dart packages.
+The Workflow Editor is a quick way to get started building standard Flutter applications.

+You can simultaneously set up workflows both in `codemagic.yaml` and the Workflow Editor.
+However, when a `codemagic.yaml` is detected in the repository, it is automatically used for configuring builds that are triggered in response to the events defined in the file and any configuration in the Flutter workflow editor is ignored.

 {{<notebox>}}
 For documentation on building Flutter projects using the workflow editor, please refer to [**Building Flutter apps via the workflow editor**](../flutter/flutter-projects).
 {{</notebox>}}

-With `codemagic.yaml`, you can use Codemagic to build, test and publish Flutter apps, widgets, Flutter or Dart packages.
-The necessary build commands go under `scripts` in the [overall architecture](../getting-started/yaml#template) of the `codemagic.yaml` file.
-You can find some examples for building the most common types of Flutter projects below.

 ## Exporting configuration from the Flutter workflow editor